ksator/automation_summit_Q3_2018/README.md

 $ sudo usermod -aG docker $USER
 ```

-##### and verify you installed it properly on ubuntu host minion1
-exit the ssh session to minion1 and open an new ssh session to minion1 and run these commands:
+Exit the ssh session to minion1 and open an new ssh session to minion1 and run these commands to verify you installed it properly:
 ```
 $ docker run hello-world